2018ik/2018ik.github.io/_wiki/regeneration.markdown

 ## Background

-Regeneration is to generate the redeemed believers with the divine life, making them born of God to become children of God belonging to the species of God (John 1:12-13; 3:6).
-This is the first item of organic salvation, as is achieved through repenting and believing in the Lord through His Spirit.
+**Regeneration** is to generate the redeemed believers with the divine life, making them born of God to become children of God belonging to the species of God (John 1:12-13; 3:6).
+This is the first item of organic salvation, and is achieved through repenting and believing in the Lord through His Spirit.

 ## Biblical Basis